 Green smoothies like my Broccoli Smoothie, Collard Green Smoothie, Anti-Cancer Breakfast Smoothie, or Detox Smoothie are all good options.

-5. Difficulty managing weight
+5. Difficulty Getting Calories

-Liquid foods like juices and smoothies make it difficult to gauge your caloric intake.
 A large volume of food can be condensed into sixteen ounces of liquid, or you could accidentally underestimate the volume of food in your juice.
-In addition, liquid calories may not satiate you like solid food.
+In addition, liquid calories may not satiate or satisfy you like solid food.

 The act of chewing and slowly eating a meal is necessary for proper digestion and hunger signals.
 If you severely restrict calories for too long, you will slow your metabolism and then potentially gain weight when you begin eating a proper amount again.